-WASHINGTON - U.S. Senators Dick Durbin (D-IL) and Dan Sullivan (R-AK) applauded the House's unanimous passage of S. 1380, the Due Process Protections Act, legislation they introduced earlier this Congress to reinforce the constitutional right of defendants to access favorable and potentially exculpatory evidence obtained by prosecutors.
-The bill passed the Senate on May 22.
+WASHINGTON - U.S. Senators Dick Durbin (D-IL) and Dan Sullivan (R-AK) today released the following statements after S. 1380, the Due Process Protections Act, was signed into law.
+Durbin and Sullivan introduced the bill to help ensure that federal prosecutors respect the constitutional right of defendants to access favorable and potentially exculpatory evidence.

 "The Due Process Clause is enshrined in our Constitution as a check against government overreach, but there are inadequate safeguards in federal law to ensure that this fundamental right is protected for criminal defendants.
-Our bipartisan bill will help protect the right of the accused to all evidence that could exonerate them without placing undue burdens on prosecutors," Durbin said.
-"I'm pleased the House passed this bill and I thank Senator Sullivan for his partnership in this effort."
+Our bipartisan bill will help protect the right of the accused to all evidence that could exonerate them and hold accountable prosecutors who fail to comply," Durbin said.
+"I'm pleased our bill is now law and I thank Senator Sullivan for his partnership in this effort."